'A

 An independent

-Web Inc. has resulted in published GUIDELINES
+Web Inc. has resulted in published rules

 on what constitutes a true circumnavigation of the world by human

 power.
-According to their Adventurestats
+According to Adventurestats

 a true circumnavigation of the earth must: